Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Account Objects/Readme.md

 >[!Note]
 >In Snowflake, a pipe is a specialized database object that facilitates continuous, automated data ingestion through the Snowpipe service.
 A pipe encapsulates a specific COPY INTO command that loads structured or semi structured data from an internal or external stage into a designated target table.
 The execution of a pipe is typically triggered by cloud storage event notifications or invoked via REST API calls, enabling near real time micro batch processing.

-- Tasks: Schedule SQL statements or stored procedures
-- Pipes: Automate COPY INTO from stages when new files arrive

 | Feature | Tasks | Pipes |
 |---------|-------|-------|